Contract management software pricing without the fine print

 - Determine ROI: Divide projected annual savings by total annual costs.

-For many organizations, the ROI can be substantial.
+For many organizations, the ROI of legal contract management software can be substantial.
 One analysis suggests that for every dollar invested in contract management software, companies can expect to generate between $91 to $183 in recovered revenue.

 Organizations implementing Concord have reported significant, measurable benefits: